MoserMichael/my-notes/dev-gotchas.md

 --

 A friend of mine managed to appeal a parking ticket, based on the location data that is tracked by android snooping.
 Maybe he is right and i am wrong, but me doesn't want to feed the monster with more data than it is necessary, also everything that 'listens and looks' (aka.
 'Horch und Guck') is just a bit too frightening, at least to me.

+--

+At least vim isn't calling home (unlike visual studio code, with it's telemetry)

+Anyhow: I have a vim plugin that uses openssl to encrypt a file that is being edited. [link](https://github.com/MoserMichael/vimcrypt2).
+Another technological fix, for a problem that is posed by society...  (most of the entries in this log go with 'here is a script to fix your woes' ;-)

 ---25/10/21 14:43:56----------------------